-Given the plan's contribution allocation procedure, if all actuarial assumptions are met (including the assumption of the plan earning 7.50%), then the following outcomes are expected:
+Given the plan's pay-as-you-go funding policy, if all actuarial assumptions are met, then the following outcomes are expected:

-- 1. The employer normal cost as a percentage of pay is expected to remain approximately level as a percentage of payroll. - 2.
+- 1. The employer normal cost is expected to remain approximately level as a percentage of payroll. - 2.
 The unfunded actuarial accrued liabilities will increase and not be eliminated. - 3.
 The funded status of the plan will remain at 0%. - 4.
 The plan will be completely dependent upon current contributions to pay benefits.